Become a WC Tutor

 - Undergraduate tutoring applications are only accepted in the spring

 - Prerequisite: Successful completion of at least one First-Year Writing Seminar

 Application Process: Applications will be reviewed after the spring deadline.
-A select number of applicants will be invited to sign-up for small-group interviews.
-The applicants who will be offered positions tutoring, will begin the 6-week (paid) training program after group interviews, roughly midway through the semester.
+A select number of applicants will be invited to sign-up for small-group interviews (occuring on Zoom for spring 2021).
+The applicants who will be offered positions tutoring, will begin the 7-week tutor training course (WRIT 2101) after group interviews, roughly midway through the semester.
 Thus, the application and training process approximately takes a full semester.
 Newly hired tutors will begin tutoring during the exams period of the semester they get hired and trained.
 We hope to encourage tutors to apply early in their academic career and to continue tutoring throughout their time at Cornell.